Google Vs. Yelp:

 When More is Actually More

 When it comes to Google reviews, more really is more since that’s how most people search for a service.
 People look for freshness too.
 Having lots of positive reviews from 2 years ago will lead people to wonder, “has something changed?”
+The same study mentioned above also found that 73% of consumers only pay attention to reviews left in the last month.

 So How do I get More Google Reviews?